c4mbr0nn3/ecc-encryption/README.md

 | encrypted_data_id | int   | FK         | Foreign key to the encrypted data table                                                                                                                        |
 | encrypted_dek     | bytea |            | The DEK encrypted with the users's public key. <br/>This is the output of a scheme like ECIES, containing ephemeral public key, ciphertext of DEK, and MAC tag |

+## Workflows

+### User missing EC key pair

+We assume user is already registered in the system but it is missing the EC key pair.

+The user will be prompted by the system to insert a new secret, once the secret is inserted the system will:

+1. Generate a new EC key pair
+2. Encrypt the private key with a symmetric key derived from the user's secret (using PBKDF2 and a salt).
+3. Store the encrypted private key, salt, and public key in the `user_key_credentials` table.